qcq/WeChat/README.md

 # WeChat Official Account Development
 ## Introduction

 This is my own **Official Account** for server side program. which main purpose is to learn how to develop one functional and beautiful official Account which can provide below service in plan.
+I give it a name **ZaTan123**.

 ## The feature may be inclued